yxuco/jacoco/README.md

 License.
 Check the [project homepage](http://www.eclemma.org/jacoco) for downloads, documentation and feedback.

+This fork added method-level "include, exclude" to coverage report for groups.
+To use it, edit ant build xml for report, and add the following attributes to a group tag: include="RegEx for included methods" or exclude="RegEx for excluded methods".

 Please use our [mailing list](https://groups.google.com/forum/?fromgroups=#!forum/jacoco) for questions regarding JaCoCo which are not already covered by the [extensive documentation](http://www.eclemma.org/jacoco/trunk/doc/).